intelguasoft/restaurant-api/readme.md

 > Technology engineered for scale

-The Foodkit platform builds of years of enterprise experience with high-volume partners and offers you best-in-industry speed, reliability and security.
+The FoodPoint platform builds of years of enterprise experience with high-volume partners and offers you best-in-industry speed, reliability and security.

 ## RAPID SETUP

 > Get up and running, fast!

-Using Foodkit technology, your digital restaurant operation can be driving new revenue in weeks, mot months, or even years!
+Using FoodPoint technology, your digital restaurant operation can be driving new revenue in weeks, mot months, or even years!
 ![](https://static.wixstatic.com/media/2b68c3_c133f00091dd44b5b91178b4950060af~mv2.png)

 ## CUSTOMER SERVICE FOR RESTAURANTS